gentoo111/md_cv/index.md

 -->
 ## Current Status
 I am a Master of Applied Computing candidate at Lincoln University, utilizing Python and bringing 8 years of experience in Java and front-end development (Node.js, AngularJS, Vue, etc.).
-I am seeking Student Summer Holiday Employment in backend or frontend development, bringing strong analytical skills and a collaborative spirit to the team.
+I am seeking employment in backend or frontend development, bringing strong analytical skills and a collaborative spirit to the team.
-I hold a Post Study Work Visa and wish to remain in New Zealand for the long term.
+I have the right to work and wish to remain in New Zealand for the long term.

 ## Specialized in
 - Expertise in backend development with Java and crafting efficient user interfaces with front-end technologies